Meet Our Vermont Team of Physical Therapists

 Doctor of Physical Therapy, BS Nutrition, DPT, Pilates Instructor

-Specialties include: Chronic Pain, General Orthopedics, Shoulder, Foot & Ankle Disfunction, Running Injuries
+Specialties: Chronic Pain • General Orthopedics • Shoulder, Foot & Ankle Dysfunction • Running Injuries

-Laura began her career with a focus on aquatic and traditional land-based physical therapy while working in an integrative office where she collaborated daily with chiropractors, massage therapists, and MDs.
-She completed her Polestar Pilates™ comprehensive training in June 2019 and teaches Pilates classes as a complement to her medical therapy skills.
+Laura began her career with a focus on aquatic and land-based therapy, working in an integrative clinic alongside chiropractors, massage therapists, and medical doctors.
+She expanded her expertise by completing her Polestar Pilates™ comprehensive training in 2019, integrating Pilates into her practice to enhance strength, mobility, and recovery.

-Her passions include hiking, spending time at her family camp on Lake Champlain, skiing (beginner alert), knitting, long walks with her dog Bruin, traveling, and enjoying fine food with her boyfriend Jim.
+When she’s not working with patients, Laura enjoys hiking, spending time at her family camp on Lake Champlain, skiing (beginner alert!), knitting, long walks with her dog Bruin, traveling, and enjoying fine food with her family.

 Dr. Liza Joseph